mihai-negru/java-merger-files/README.md

 * The indentation of the blocks is inherited from parent files.

 * You should provide one java file containing a **main** method

+* The java files WILL BE NOT modified in any way, they will be merged in the Mian.java and every edit will occur in Main file

 ## **Example**